Vendor Intelligence

 Six months and $2.1M later, the FBI informed them: Precision Industrial Supply LLC didn't manufacture anything.
 It was a shell company registered in Delaware with a rented mailbox address.
 The "phone callback" went to a burner phone.

 Here's what nobody caught: the vendor master already had 47 variations of industrial supply vendors.
 "Precision Industrial" was close enough to "Precision Industries" (a legitimate vendor) that nobody questioned it.
+63% of organizations experienced Business Email Compromise attempts last year [AFP 2025], often using exactly this kind of vendor impersonation.

 The shell company used a valid EIN, purchased for $50 online.
 Everything checked out because nobody had the tools to check what actually mattered.
+Worse still, only 22% of organizations recovered 75% or more of funds lost to fraud [AFP 2025].
+Most never see that money again.

 79%